rwth-i6/returnn/docs/configuration_reference/optimizer_settings.rst

     The learning rate control scheme is set with ``learning_rate_control``, and many possible settings are available for the different control schemes.
-    For the default values have a look at `LearningRateControl.py <https://github.com/rwth-i6/returnn/blob/master/LearningRateControl.py>`_.
+    For the default values have a look at :mod:`returnn.learning_rate_control`.

 .. warning::
     RETURNN will override the optimizer epsilon with 1e-16 if not specified otherwise, this can lead to unwanted